suyashsachdeva/suyashsachdeva/README.md

 <h1 align="left">Hi!
-I'm Suyash Sachdeva and I'm into Neural Networks</h1>
+I'm Suyash Sachdeva, a Neural Networks Enthusiast</h1>

-I am a dedicated researcher specializing in neural networks and machine learning, with extensive experience in R&D across diverse projects, including:
+I am a dedicated researcher with a deep passion for neural networks and machine learning.
+My expertise spans multiple areas of R&D, including:

-- Deep Image Steganography
+Deep Image Steganography
-- Drug Analysis
+Drug Analysis
-- Adversarial Attacks & Defenses
+Adversarial Attacks & Defenses
-- Liquid State Machines
+Liquid State Machines
-- Chaotic Neural Networks
+Chaotic Neural Networks

-Passionate about applied and theoretical ML, I focus on understanding the principles behind neural network performance to drive advancements in robust, explainable, and efficient AI systems.
-My goal is to push the boundaries of AI innovation and solve complex problems.
+I am particularly focused on applying both theoretical and practical machine learning methods to enhance the performance of neural networks.
+By delving into the underlying principles, I strive to push the boundaries of AI innovation and create robust, explainable, and efficient systems.
+My interests lie heavily in computer vision and VLSI-based machine learning applications.

 ---